m-cain/mnemo/memory-bank/progress.md

 - Backend API key management (generation, listing, revocation) is implemented.
 - Backend home and home user management (CRUD for homes, listing home users, inviting users, updating roles, removing users) is implemented.
 - Context key usage in backend is refactored to use defined constants.
+- Backend CRUD operations for ItemType (List, Create, Get by ID, Update, Delete) are implemented.
+- Backend CRUD operations for Item (Create and Get by ID) are implemented.

 ## What's Left to Build

 - Remaining system implementation:
   - Backend core development for authentication and home/user management is largely complete.
-  - Implement core API services for inventory management.
+  - Implement remaining core API services for inventory management (Update and Delete for Item).
   - Location hierarchy implementation with recursive queries
   - Frontend PWA with React and Shadcn components
   - Barcode scanning and camera integration